PyO3/rust-numpy/README.md

 ```
 .

-You can also specify version in [setup.py](examples/simple-extension/setup.py)
+You can also specify python version in [setup.py](examples/simple-extension/setup.py).

 Example